awsdocs/aws-sdk-for-javascript-v3/doc_source/dynamodb-example-table-read-write.md

 **Note**
 Replace *TABLE\_NAME* with the name of the table, *KEY\_NAME* with the primary key of the table, *KEY\_NAME\_VALUE* with the value of the primary key row containing the attribute value, and *ATTRIBUTE\_NAME* the name of the attribute column containing the attribute value\.

-The following code example retrieves an item from a table with a primary key composed of only a partion key \- `KEY_NAME` \- and not of both a partion and sort key\.
+The following code example retrieves an item from a table with a primary key composed of only a partition key \- `KEY_NAME` \- and not of both a partition and sort key\.
 If the table has a primary key composed of a partition key and a sort key, you must also specify the sort key name and attribute\.

 ```
 // Import required AWS SDK clients and commands for Node.js